 This is a classic sidewalk cafe patio.
 Order a latte and French pastry — think brioche, eclairs, tarts and meringues — and then settle under an umbrella at one of the tables and watch the people walk by.

 The entrance to Rajdoot is set a little back from the sidewalk, making room for a small patio on either side.
 The Indian restaurant has been here for 25 years and is a local favourite.
-It has lunch and dinner buffets or you can order the curries, tandoori, breads and chutneys a la carte.
+The regular lunch and dinner buffets aren’t currently being offered, though you can still order the curries, tandoori, breads and chutneys a la carte.

 2424 4 St. S.W., 403-245-0181, rajdoot.ca

-This is one of Mission's most iconic patios and it has undergone renovations over the past few seasons.
-The patio out front is for the lounge and is a sunny spot for sipping margaritas (go on Monday when the charred jalapeno, coconut mint and sriracha pineapple margaritas are $4).
+This is one of Mission’s most iconic patios and it has undergone renovations over the past few seasons.
+The patio out front is for the lounge and is a sunny spot for sipping margaritas (go on Monday when the margaritas are $5).
 The main patio wraps around the side and the back of the restaurant and is walled in with huge planters and a pergola.

 2401 4 St. S.W., 403-228-4141, earls.ca

 This patio was built for people watching, with bar height tables along the patio fence so you can pull up a stool and watch people walk by as you drink your beer (there are 72 beers on tap to choose from).
-Go on Wednesdays for 19 cent wings after 4 p.m. or Sundays for brunch from 9 a.m. to 2 p.m. and the all day happy hour.
+Go on Wednesdays for $7 personal pizzas or Sundays for brunch from 9 a.m. to 2 p.m.

 506 24 Ave.
 S.W., 403-541-9168, calgarysbestpubs.com